RYANCOX00/pands-project2021/README.md

 **Scatter Plot** <br />
-In relation to the scatter plots, the most efficient way to plot the relationships between each variable to i.e. to achieve Fishers Linear Discriminant Analysis was to use a pairplot [15].
-Otherwise, 9 seperate plots would have to be ran.
-A pairplot will plot the columns of a dataframe against eachother so that the user can understand how each relationship behaves.
-An issue that arose when programming for this plot was that the plots on the right side were crushing the default legend.
+In relation to the scatter plots, the most efficient way to plot the relationships between each variable was to use a pairplot [15].
+Otherwise, 9 seperate plots would have had to be ran.
+A pairplot will plot the columns of a dataframe against eachother with "hue" being the category.

+With species being selected as the hue, we can see how each feautre behaves when plotted against another as per the method in Linear Discriminant Analysis.
+One issue that arose when programming for this plot was that the plots on the right side were crushing the default legend.
 In order to workaround this, the default legend had to be removed and a new legend was added to the plot with its position manually adjusted [16].
 See the pairplot code below.
 <br />

 ![scatter code](https://user-images.githubusercontent.com/77641344/115065686-57f0d600-9ee6-11eb-827a-133159ce6cfa.PNG)